wolfSSL/wolfBoot/IDE/XilinxSDK/README.md

 * Use "offset=" option to place the application into a specific location in flash.
 * Use "load=" option to have FSBL load into specific location in RAM.

+Default install locations for bootgen tools:
+* Linux: `/tools/Xilinx/Vitis/2022.1/bin`
+* Windows: `C:\Xilinx\Vitis\2022.1\bin`

+Open the Vitis Shell from the IDE by using file menu "Xilinx" -> "Vitis Shell".

 Generating a boot.bin (from boot.bif).
-Run the Xilinx -> Vitis Shell and cd into the workspace root.

 Example boot.bif in workspace root:

 ```